 But, fundamentally, I fail to see how any digestibly evening-length piece, created for purposes mercenary or self-aggrandizing or otherwise, can contain any tragedy.
 If my own Certitude and Joy attempts to do that, then in that regard it is a failure.
 At best, it's an essay, one more bit of ink spilled, one more personal comment on the fringes on the subject and subjects related to it.
 At worst, it is insidious, a piece that pretends to be real, that plays on the emotions, that allows an audience to believe that the artist has conveyed to them something of the truth, but that sets them outside an hour later on their way to buy another donut.
 Maybe the middle ground is somewhere in between, a show of light and spectacle and music that uses some tricks to make some points, some of which are interesting; and which is enjoyable sensorially, and which may, if it is lucky, make one think about one's own life.

 The curious reality of Sister Hummel is that, even though the figures given her name are labeled as shining examples of Kitsch, they capture more of the truth of tragedy through their existence than any artwork looking back from our comfortable present is able to.
-The figurine pictured is based on her watercolor - The Volunteers - which enraged Hitler, who banned her art, saying "There is no place in the ranks of German artists for the likes of her.
+The figurine pictured is based on her watercolor - The Volunteers - which enraged Hitler, who banned her art, an SA mouthpiece writing "There is no place in the ranks of German artists for the likes of her.
 No, the 'beloved Fatherland' cannot remain calm when Germany's youth are portrayed as brainless sissies."
 But even after this, and under Nazi persecution, she continued to produce her works under terrible conditions in an unheated cell with little food, covertly placing in them Stars of David, menorahs and other subversive imagery, dying of tuberculosis before the end of the war.